kercl/Univie-Course-Catalogue-Exporter/README.md

 Loading the extension in Chrome manually
 ----------------------------------------

-First download all the files from the chrome folder to some local empty directory (it's best, if you just download the whole project by clicking the [Download ZIP] button on the left-hand-side of the github page and just forget about the firefox folder) and navigate to chrome://extensions in Chrome (alternatively use [Preferences]->[Tools]->[Extensions]).
+First download all the files from the chrome folder to some local empty directory (it's best, if you just download the whole project by clicking the [Download ZIP] button on the right-hand-side of the github page and just forget about the firefox folder) and navigate to chrome://extensions in Chrome (alternatively use [Preferences]->[Tools]->[Extensions]).
 Next you have to enable the 'Developer mode' checkbox in the top-right corner of the extensions page.
 Then click on the -- now visible -- button [Load unpacked extension...] and go to the directory you downloaded the extension files to.
 Open it!
 That's it.

 Usage